florence-yuan/personal-website/src/pages/posts/blog/1_introduction.md

 colors: [20, 50]
 ---

 Welcome to my blog!
-I'm a...
-Here, I will share...
-To learn more about me, visit [my About Page](/about/)
+I'm a writer and developer with an interest in surrealism and music.